Intika-Android-Apps/XposedGmsCoreUnifiedNlp/README.md

 Xposed module to integrate MicroG Services Core [MicroG UnifiedNlp](https://github.com/microg/android_packages_apps_GmsCore) into the system even if GAPPS are installed.

+All Cradit to Rawi01
+A huge thanks !!!!

 Installation
 ---
 1. Download and install `GMSCore.apk` from the UnifiedNlp [release page](https://github.com/microg/android_packages_apps_GmsCore/releases)